When geopolitics shapes what Chinese international students feel able to say

 Q: What does this mean for analysing open-text student comments at scale?

 A: It highlights that silence can be a signal.
 If students feel exposed or tokenised, they may avoid leaving identifiable detail in comments, or stop responding altogether.
-Analysing open-text at scale helps you spot recurring themes (belonging, safety, discrimination, classroom climate), but it works best when paired with segmentation and careful interpretation of who is responding, who is not, and what kinds of experiences may be under-reported.
+Analysing open-text at scale helps you spot recurring themes such as belonging, safety, discrimination, and classroom climate, but it works best when paired with segmentation and careful interpretation of who is responding, who is not, and which experiences may be under-reported.

 [Paper Source]: Gengqi Xiao, Jing Yu "Politicized identity and language practices: Understanding Chinese international students’ language ideologies amid U.S.-China geopolitical tensions" DOI: 10.1007/s10734-026-01623-3